CommE2E/olm/docs/megolm.rst

 attacker can re-send a copy of an old message, and the recipient will treat it as a new message.

-To mitigate this it is recomendend that applications track the ratchet indicies they have recieved and that they reject messages with a ratchet index that they have already decrypted.
+To mitigate this it is recommended that applications track the ratchet indices they have received and that they reject messages with a ratchet index that they have already decrypted.

 Lack of Transcript Consistency